apache/hudi/website/docs/querying_data.md

 ## PrestoDB

 PrestoDB is a popular query engine, providing interactive query performance.
-One can use both Hive or Hudi connector ( Presto version 0.275 onwards) for querying Hudi tables.
+One can use both the Hive or Hudi connector ( Presto version 0.275 onwards) for querying Hudi tables.
 Both connectors currently support snapshot querying on COPY_ON_WRITE tables, and snapshot and read optimized queries on MERGE_ON_READ Hudi tables.